+Data Analysis

 Visualization

 In this section I use Python to draw graphs in Jupyter Notebook to explore the factors related to the number of jobs and the factors related to salary.
 In order to the relationship I draw bar charts and box charts.
 Three packages in Python are used here, which are matplotlib, pandas and numpy.